Chair: Victoria Bankes Price, Woodland Trust

 Head of Policy and Campaigns: Dan Pescod, Link

-A key focus for the Group has been the new draft National Planning Policy Framework (NPPF), published by the Ministry of Housing, Communities and Local Government on 5 March.
+A key focus for the Group in 2018 was to draft National Planning Policy Framework (NPPF), published by the Ministry of Housing, Communities and Local Government in July.
 The Group crafted a detailed response, welcoming some aspects of its content such as recognition of the need to protect ancient woodland.

 Link members view the revised NPPF, as a “mixed bag”.
 The group continues to work to influence the guidance that will accompany the NPPF, to ensure it is implemented in the most environmentally-friendly way possible.

 In October 2018, the Group responded to two Government consultations which sought views on changing the planning rules in order to make it easier to grant planning permission for fracking: Permitted Development and the inclusion of fracking in the Nationally Significant Infrastructure Project (NSIP) regime.

 In its responses, the Group express concern both about the environmental impact of fracking in England (such as an increase in climate change-related emissions) and the potential bypassing of local democracy if the planning rules are changed as proposed.
 In November 2018 the group had a useful meeting with MHCLG’s Director of Planning to discuss the NPPF guidance.
 The national impact of planning rules and guidance on matters such as ecological networks and wildlife sites is very substantial and the Group will therefore continue to advocate for strong planning guidance over the coming months.